andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/6 Built-in Functions & Methods.md

   - ControlFlow
 ---
 Python has many built-in [[Python/2 Control Flow/5 Function|functions]] and methods.
 Below or online you can find a overview of these functions and methods.
 The relevant ones are either already explained in other chapters, or after the table.

-> [!todo]- partly exam relevant
-> Only some of these Functions and Methods ae actually exam relevant.
 # Overview

 | Category                    | Function/Method                                                                                                                                                                            |